sbernauer/breakwater/README.md

 * `prometheus` (enabled by default): Enables the Prometheus metrics exporter.
 Can be disabled to support compilation on 32-bit targets.
 * `egui` (enabled by default): Enables an advanced customizable graphical frontend on your local system.
 Please note that this requires a graphical environment.
 * `winit` (enabled by default): Enables a minimalist graphical window on your local system.
 Please note that this requires a graphical environment.
+* `web` (enabled by default): Starts a web server serving a Web UI, which shows the canvas, live statistics and a chat.
 * `ndi` (disabled by default): Enables NDI video streaming.
 This requires the proprietary NDI SDK to be installed, see below.
 * `vnc` (disabled by default): Starts a VNC server, where users can connect to.
 Needs `libvncserver-dev` to be installed.
 Please note that the VNC server offers basically no latency, but consumes quite some CPU.
 * `alpha` (disabled by default): Respect alpha values during `PX` commands.
 Disabled by default as this can cause performance degradation.